 On May 1, 1987 the Towe Ford Museum opened to the public, displaying the personal collection of Edward Towe, which included one of almost every car Ford ever made, from the pre-Model T to the Pinto.
 The Museum flourished in its early days, attracting locals and visitors to this new attraction.

 In the mid-90’s, however, in a tax dispute with Mr. Towe, the IRS slapped a lien on the cars.
 When efforts to find a buyer for the cars failed, the most extensive and complete collection of Fords was put on the auction block.
 The 1997 auction broke up the Towe Ford Collection and that could have been a death sentence for the Museum.
 Not so.
 The newly renamed Towe Auto Museum, on the banks of the Sacramento River in the shadow of Old Town, began displaying vehicles of all makes and models, creating a much broader story of the automobile through history.

-Since the Museum no longer housed the Towe Collection, in 2009, the Board of Directors officially changed the name of the Museum to the California Automobile Museum, reflecting the expanded mission it has grown into over the last 25 years, which is to educate and entertain while preserving and promoting the automobile and its influence on our lives.
+Since the Museum no longer housed the Towe Collection, in 2009, the Board of Directors officially changed the name of the Museum to the California Automobile Museum, reflecting the expanded mission it has grown into over the last 28 years, which is to preserve, exhibit, and teach the story of the automobile and its influence on our lives.

 “We are deeply indebted to the Towe family for providing the car collection that began the Museum,” said Karen McClaflin, Executive Director.
 “But over the years, the Museum has outgrown that role.
 The new name more accurately reflects our current mission and the broader number of programs we offer.”